alexisbellido/dockerize-django/README.rst

 ------------------------------------------

 * Create a directory for your project and clone this repository inside it.
-* Clone your Django project in the project directory and call it *django-project".
+* Clone your Django project in the project directory and call it "django-project" [verify this is correct as Django may need to keep its original directory name].
 * Create another directory called "django-apps" and clone your custom Django applications there.

 Your directory structure should look like this: